 Then there are all of these other interests: travel, books, science and technology, health and fitness, economics and politics.
 I won’t plague you with that last one.

-I live with my wife in Southern California.
-We moved here in 2015 and don’t plan to leave any time soon.
+I live with my wife Debbie and our golden retriever Maggie, in Southern France.
+We moved here in 2020 from Southern California.
 We are happy and healthy, and consider ourselves fortunate.